Snowflake Data Mesh: Step-by-Step Setup Guide

 When the external tables are deployed, raw data from the domain is available in Snowflake and gets updated every few hours.

 When other domains get onboarded, they will follow a similar pattern.
-They may choose a different ingestion mechanism (for ex.
-Snowpipe) but the high-level process/workflow will be similar.
+They may choose a different ingestion mechanism (for example, Snowpipe) but the high-level process/workflow will be similar.

 It is now time to start modeling this data into products.